 When my bathroom sink gets clogged, I don’t reach for chemicals as a bathroom sink cleaner.
 Instead, I use a long zip tie.
 I cut several notches on the zip-tie’s end.
 It’ll hook the hair clog, allowing you to pull it out.
 Problem solved.
 The size of the eye of the zip tie prevented me from inadvertently pushing the tie past the stopper. — Rick Holmen

 Every homeowner should have a stash of these tiny, versatile straps on hand.
 Zip ties can help you conquer clutter, work hands-free and even see in the dark.
-Check out these 13 zip-tie hacks that make DIYing a cinch.

 Get Rid of Bug Splatters

 When you drive a long enough distance you’re going to end up with bug splatters on the front of your car.
 The bugs are impossible to avoid and if you leave them on your car for too long, they will harden and will become difficult to remove.
 Unfortunately, cleaning the bugs off of your car requires a little more than just a quick car wash.
 So instead of scrubbing and potentially damaging your car’s paint job, grab a can of cooking spray.
 Spray a bit onto the stubborn bug, wait a few seconds, then use a microfiber cloth to wipe the area clean.
 Be sure to wash the area clean with soap and water like you would when giving your vehicle a car wash.